mariasori/thought-book/README.md

 - [Walkthrough](#walkthrough)

 ## Installation
 After cloning repository, run `npm init`.
 Express and MongoDB must be installed.
-Use `npm start` to start application.
+Use `npm run start` to start application.

 ## Usage
-Thought Book is a social network API where users can share their thoughts, react to friend's thoughts, and create a friend list.
-The application uses Express, Node, MongoDB and Mongoose.
+The project can be used as an API for a social networking app where users can share their thoughts, react to friend's thoughts, and create a friend list.

 ## License
 This project is not covered by any open source license.
 All rights are reserved.